wapiti-scanner/wapiti/doc/FAQ.md

 ### Why should I use Wapiti and not another vulnerability scanner ? ###

 First Wapiti is a free and open-source software, that's a huge difference with some other solutions.
-Wapiti also have the advantage to be usable as an automated task, for exemple for continuous testing of a web-application.
+Wapiti also have the advantage to be usable as an automated task, for example for continuous testing of a web-application.

 ### Why should I use Wapiti and not SQLmap ? ###